 Hello and welcome to my blog about Viennese Cuisine!

 As the name Vienna Sunday Kitchen wants to show, the blog is about cooking for celebrations, for sunny sundays, for happy holidays with friends and family.
-Therefore it mainly focuses on Viennese and Austrian recipes that you do not prepare every day (and indeed should not eat every day necessarily).
+Therefore it mainly focuses on my Granny’s recipes as well as Viennese and Austrian recipes that you do not prepare every day (and indeed should not eat every day necessarily).

-The one on the first pic is me, Angelika, coming right from the hairdresser and sitting in a not-fancy but very delicious restaurant in Vienna’s 21st district, Floridsdorf.
-On the second pic you see my grandmother, together with me and my cousin Susie.
-She’s got her eyes closed, because she did not want to get shot on camera 😉
+The one on the first pic is me, Angelika, when I was a few years younger!
+On the second pic you see my 90 year old grandmother, who still cooks Schnitzel once or twice a week and teaches me a lot about Austrian cuisine.
+She’s got her eyes closed, because she did not want to get on the pic 😉

-The ones on the other picture below are my grandmother and my brother, as they just have a fit of laughter … (I also have a second brother, who btw makes the very best Chili con Carne the world has ever seen, but I’m not sure if he wants to have his pic here 😉
+The ones on the other picture below are my grandmother and my brother, as they just have a fit of laughter … (I also have a second brother, who btw makes the very best Chili con Carne the world has ever seen)

 Last but not least: my husband, who does not only do most of the eating, but assists with the photography, helps with proofreading, gives feedback, works as a promoter by telling everyone about my blog and retweets everything I publish on twitter, AND also installs all of my software updates.
 Without him, my software would never be up to date, I would still use a DOS computer and a phone from the year 2000 or so.